"...I could show you incredible things."

 It's all part of Swift's well-laid plan for world domination -- and it's working.

-According to Forbes, Swift is headed for her first $100 million-earning year thanks in large part to 75 concerts across three continents through the end of the year.
+Forbes, Swift is headed for her first $100 million-earning year thanks in large part to 75 concerts across three continents through the end of the year.
 The report sites Pollstar, which indicates that Swift had earned nearly $2.5 million per show on her recent tours.

 With her 1989 Tour, Swift has perfected the art of the can't-miss event.
 While she previously invited guests such as Nicki Minaj, Jason Mraz and Justin Bieber, among others, to duet on past high-profile tour stops, 1989 marks the first time that Swift has delivered a guaranteed surprise -- often more than one! -- with each and every show.
 No two sets are the same, and fans head home each night knowing that they were part of something special.